Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-Storing data with pandas.md

 # ...
 # 22               GSP        Greenville
 ```
 > You may have noticed an extra parameter: *engine*.
 This parameter determines which parser engine to use.
 The 'c' engine is faster, the 'python' engine is more feature-complete.
-The *skipfooter* parameter is not supported by the 'c' engine so we need to specify the 'python' engine.
+The *skipfooter* parameter is not supported by the 'c' engine so you need to specify the 'python' engine when you use *skipfooter*.

 Because the file is quite large you may find it useful to print only the top or bottom rows in the DataFrame.
 The `head` function returns the top rows from a DataFrame.
-The `tail` function returns the bottom rows.
+The `tail` function returns the bottom rows:
 ```python
 flight_df.head(2) # outputs :
 #   Airport Code	        City